Skip to content

 └─────────────────────────────────────────────────────────────┘

-Pause and predict: Two teams share the same Kubernetes cluster.
-Team A accidentally deploys a Pod named “backend” that conflicts with Team B’s “backend” Pod.
+Pause and predict: two teams share the same Kubernetes cluster, and Team A accidentally deploys a Pod named backend that appears to conflict with Team B’s backend Pod.
 How could namespaces have prevented this, and what other isolation benefits would they provide?
+The key prediction is that the name collision disappears when each backend lives in a different namespace, while RBAC and quotas can then be attached to those namespace boundaries for access and consumption control.

 StrategyProsConsBest For